luyangtang/python_bootcamp/README.md

 ### Introduction to Python
 1. Virtual environments and pip freeze
 2. Modules
-3. Visual Studio Code
+3. Visual Studio Code and Spyder
+4. iPython vs terminal line
+5. Numpys and Pandas

 ### Algorithms
 1. Linear algebra - an overview
 2. Introduction to normal linear regression
 3. Regression in Python
-4. Data visualisation in Python
+4. Data visualisation in Python (seaborn)
 5. Machine learning toolkits
+6. EM-algorithm in Python

 ### Web development with Django
 1. Quick start
-2. Restful API
+2. Http basics and web scraping
 3. Visualise your data with d3.js
+4. API and Restful API in Django
+5. Build a stock data monitor

 ### Bonus